logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 ##### Deploy the extension, dependencies and configuration

-If you haven't done it already [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [config](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) AWS CLI
+If you haven't done it already, [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS CLI.

-Add the layer to your function and configure the environment variables using the following
+Add the layer to your function and configure the environment variables using the following command:

 ```shell
 aws lambda update-function-configuration \